mjmlio/mjml/doc/components_1.md

 # Components

 Components are the core of MJML.
 A component is an abstraction of a more complex email-responsive HTML layout.
-It exposes attributes, enabling you to interact with the final component visual aspect.

-MJML comes out of the box with a set of standard components to help you build easily your first templates without having to reinvent the wheel.

-For instance, the `mj-button` component is, on the inside, a complex HTML layout:
+Like the HTML `element`, it exposes attributes.
+Those enable developers to create the desired rendering.
+MJML components make building emails easy.

+For instance, MJML converts the simple `mj-button` code here to the longer HTML code here.
+Rendering cannot be the same on all email clients.
+The HTML code creates acceptable and responsive rendering with each of many clients.

 ``` html
 <!-- MJML -->